-21. Maps
+F23.
+Maps

-- F21.3 The competition map shall cover the whole competition area including start, finish beacon and all transmitters.
+F23.3 The competition map shall cover the whole competition area including start, finish beacon and all transmitters.
 The map start (the point where competitors obtain the maps), nominal positions of all transmitters assigned to the particular category, finish beacon and the finish corridor shall be clearly marked on the map.
-The start is marked by a triangle (symbol 701), all transmitters by a circle (symbol 702), the finish corridor by a dashed line (symbol 705) and the finish by two concentric circles (symbol 706). - F21.6 Maps shall be protected against moisture.
+The start is marked by a triangle (symbol 701), all transmitters by a circle (symbol 702), the finish corridor by a dashed line (symbol 705) and the finish by two concentric circles (symbol 706).
+F23.6 Maps shall be protected against moisture.

-24. Start
+F26.
+Start

-- F24.1 On arrival at the competition area, competitors shall keep their receivers.
-Spare receivers and components, clearly marked as property of a particular team or competitor, shall be placed at an indicated point just beyond the starting line beside the starting corridor. - F24.5 Competitors shall enter the pre-start area not earlier than FIVE MINUTES before their own start.
-At the same time, they shall be given their receivers.
+- F26.1 On arrival at the competition area, competitors shall keep their receivers.
+Spare receivers and components, clearly marked as property of a particular team or competitor, shall be placed at an indicated point just beyond the starting line beside the starting corridor. - F26.5 Competitors shall enter the pre-start area not earlier than FIVE MINUTES before their own start.
 Competitors receive maps after their start, at the starting line or at the indicated point within the starting corridor.

-25. Transmitters
+F27.
+Transmitters

-- F25.3 Each transmitter shall be clearly audible during the whole competition at its nominal position marked on the map AND at the distance of 30m from its real position.
+- F27.3 Each transmitter shall be clearly audible during the whole competition at its nominal position marked on the map AND at the distance of 30m from its real position.
 Transmitters shall NOT be audible at the distance of 250 m from their real positions.
-The finish beacon operates at normal power and therefore shall be clearly audible during the whole competition from the start point. - F25.9 All transmitters except for finish beacon have no flags.
-Registering devices shal be placed at the immediate vicinity of each transmitter.
+The finish beacon operates at normal power and therefore shall be clearly audible during the whole competition from the start point. - F27.9 All transmitters except for finish beacon have no flags.
+Registering devices shall be placed no more than one meter from each transmitter.

-F25.10 not valid
+F27.10 not valid

-26. Transmitters arrangement
+F28.
+Transmitters arrangement

-- F26.1 Competitions in Foxoring are organized on the 3.5 MHz band. - F26.2 There are number of transmitters in the competition area plus the finish beacon.
+F28.2 There are number of transmitters in the competition area plus the finish beacon.
 Transmitters shall operate continuously.